Beijing, Shanghai ease COVID restrictions as outbreaks fade

 4 of18 Residents wearing face masks bring their children to a reopened mall after it has been closed due to COVID-19 restrictions in Beijing, Sunday, May 29, 2022.
 Andy Wong/AP Show More Show Less

-5 of18 A worker resurfaces the ice at a skating rink inside the reopened shopping mall after it was closed due to COVID-19 restrictions in Beijing, Sunday, May 29, 2022.
+5 of18 Workers wearing face masks clean a fashion boutique inside a reopening shopping mall after being closed due to COVID-19 restriction in Beijing, Sunday, May 29, 2022.
 Andy Wong/AP Show More Show Less 6 of18

-8 of18 Residents wearing face masks walk through the reopened retail shops inside a mall after it was closed due to COVID-19 restrictions in Beijing, Sunday, May 29, 2022.
-Andy Wong/AP Show More Show Less 9 of18
+7 of18 A worker resurfaces the ice at a skating rink inside the reopened shopping mall after it was closed due to COVID-19 restrictions in Beijing, Sunday, May 29, 2022.

-11 of18 Residents wearing face masks wait outside a shopping mall after authorities allowed malls outside the COVID-19 locked down and controlled zones to open in Beijing, Sunday, May 29, 2022.
-Andy Wong/AP Show More Show Less 12 of18

-13 of18 Residents wearing face masks visit reopened retail shops inside a mall that was closed due to COVID-19 restrictions in Beijing, Sunday, May 29, 2022.
 Andy Wong/AP Show More Show Less

-14 of18 A resident rides a motorised platform to a mass COVID test site, Sunday, May 29, 2022, in Beijing.
-Ng Han Guan/AP Show More Show Less 15 of18

-16 of18 Residents wearing face masks tour past reopened retail shops inside a mall that was closed due to COVID-19 restrictions in Beijing, Sunday, May 29, 2022.
+10 of18 Residents wearing face masks walk through the reopened retail shops inside a mall after it was closed due to COVID-19 restrictions in Beijing, Sunday, May 29, 2022.
 Andy Wong/AP Show More Show Less

+13 of18 Residents wearing face masks wait outside a shopping mall after authorities allowed malls outside the COVID-19 locked down and controlled zones to open in Beijing, Sunday, May 29, 2022.
+Andy Wong/AP Show More Show Less

+14 of18 Residents wearing face masks tour past reopened retail shops inside a mall that was closed due to COVID-19 restrictions in Beijing, Sunday, May 29, 2022.
+Andy Wong/AP Show More Show Less 15 of18

+16 of18 A resident rides a motorised platform to a mass COVID test site, Sunday, May 29, 2022, in Beijing.
+Ng Han Guan/AP Show More Show Less

 17 of18 A resident covers her head as it starts to rain at a mass COVID test site, Sunday, May 29, 2022, in Beijing.
 Ng Han Guan/AP Show More Show Less